 They have all kinds of interesting artifacts from the last century or earlier.
 They were used for farming and cooking, as well as traditional clothing like the “Cobijada”, which is still used in official local festivities.

-Are you visiting Cadiz and you would you like to learn more about Sherry and immerse yourself in the local culture and traditions?
+Are you visiting Cadiz and you would you like to learn more about Spanish Sherry and immerse yourself in the local culture and traditions?
 If you want to learn and experience it with the company of a local guide and turn your visit to Cadiz into an exciting gastronomic adventure, book with us.
 Sherry love is very contagious, surely you will also become one!

-If you have your own transport we can accompany you while learning about Sherry.
-Enjoy the best Sherry bodega tours, local culture and traditions and the local gastronomy.
+If you have your own transport we can accompany you while learning about Spanish Sherry wine.
+Enjoy the best Spanish Sherry bodega tours, local culture and traditions and the local gastronomy.
 In case you do not have a transport we can arrange transport, restaurant and the rest of your trip for you.

 If you would like to learn all about Jerez-Sherry-Xeres D.O. then join us for our Ultimate Sherry Tasting tour.
 We can design a private tour just for you and your family.

-If you are staying in Vejer de la Frontera or within Cadiz province we can organize a private Sherry tasting with gourmet local food of Andalusia for your group.
+If you are staying in Vejer de la Frontera or within Cadiz province we can organise a private Sherry tasting with gourmet local tapas for your group.
 We will go to your place and do a Sherry or Andalusian wine tasting for you privately.
-We can focus on premium Sherries; VORS and premium Sherries; or Andalusian wines in case you do not like Sherry.
+We focus on premium Sherries, VORS and premium Sherries, or Andalusian wines in case you do not like Sherry wine.

 If you are thinking to travel to other parts of Cadiz, we are based in Vejer de la Frontera.
 Officially, Vejer is one of the most beautiful villages of Spain, you should come and meet us!

-If you want to learn more about Vejer de la Frontera, its traditions and gastronomy book our Sherry& Tapas tour!
-Learn about sherry, wine tastings, and how to pair it with gourmet traditional food from the area.
-Taste different types of Sherry and local food like bluefin tuna, bull meat, salmorejo, eggplant with honey and pinenuts, etc. The tour includes 5 tapas and 5 wine/Sherries .
+If you want to learn more about Vejer de la Frontera, its traditions and gastronomy book ourSherry & Tapas tour!
+Learn about Spanish sherry, wine tastings, and how to pair it with gourmet traditional food from the area.
+Taste different types of Sherry wines and local gourmet food like bluefin tuna, bull meat, salmorejo, eggplant with honey and pinenuts, etc. The tour includes 5 tapas and 5 wine/Sherries .

-We also have a tour that focuses on Bluefin tuna.
-You will learn the history of Bluefin tuna in the area since Phoenician times by going in a private boat ride to visit the almadraba; visit a local food market; and taste different parts of bluefin tuna in all ways, salt-dried, grilled, raw.
+We also have a bluefin tuna tour that focuses on getting to know the tuna culture in Cadiz.
+You will learn the history of Bluefin tuna in this full day tour, since Phoenician times by going in a private boat ride to visit the Almadraba; visit a local food market; and taste different parts of bluefin tuna in all ways, salt-dried, grilled, raw.

 If you would like to visit other beautiful white villages like Vejer, we can do a tour of the white villages in Cadiz province.
-On the other hand we can mix a visit to a beautiful white village wit a visit to an olive oil mill.
+On the other hand we can mix a visit to a beautiful white village with a visit to an olive oil mill.
 Or you can choose to do a private tour that we can design especially for you and recommend places to visit based on your interests.
 Come and join Explore la Tierra in Vejer de la Frontera, Cadiz, Spain!

-Our last addition is our become an artisan for one day tour.
+Our latest addition is our become an artisan for one day tour.
 Make your own cheese and your own leather souvenir in Ubrique and enjoy its great history and panoramic views.
 This white village is famous worldwide for its importance for the leather international companies.